HPCL/easy-parallel-graph/README.md

 # Simplifying Parallel Graph Processing

 This project is aimed at simplifying aspects of parallel graph processing starting with providing a framework for analyzing performance and energy usage for a given system.
-I am attempting to keep the README updated but the most up to date information is usually inside the comments of the various shell scripts.

 The general workflow could consist of the following steps.
 Each script is explained in further detail in the following sections.

+0. cd experiment
-1. Download the systems and build them following the instructions in `experiment/run-experiment.sh`
+1. Download the systems and build them with `./get-libraries.sh`.
+You may also supply a location where the libraries should be installed but the default is `./lib`.
-2. Download the systems and build them with power monitoring by calling `build-power.sh`
-3. Select a scale and number of threads and run the experiment with `run-experiment.sh`
+2. Select a scale and number of threads and run the experiment with `run-experiment.sh`
-4. Parse the log files to get a .csv using `experiment/parse-output.sh`
+3. Parse the log files to get a .csv using `parse-output.sh`
+	* Note: `run-power.sh` also parses the log files.
-5. Download and build the systems with power monitoring using `build-power.sh`
+4. Download and build the systems for Graphalytics, package them, and run them with `graphalytics/get-graphalytics.sh`.

+### Power and Energy
-7. Run the experiments and monitor power using `experiment/run-power.sh`.
+If you want to build for power measurement, you may use `power/build-power.sh` Run the experiments and monitor power using `experiment/run-power.sh`.
 Requires root permissions.
-	* Note: `run-power.sh` also parses the log files.
-8. Download and build the systems for Graphalytics, package them, and run them with `get-graphalytics.sh`.

 Below are some relevant scripts.

 ## "Easy Parallel Graph" Approach